microsoft/abstrakt/README.md

 `/sample/constellation/`

-Using these failes you can test the app binary.
+Using these files you can test the app binary.